ValyMnDul/Procs/README.md

 Where `PID` is the process ID and `Name` is the name of the process.

+## Contributing

+Feel free to open an issue or submit a pull request to contribute or suggest features

+## License

+This project is licensed udner the [MIT LICENSE](LICENSE.md)

 ### Made for "The Game" event hosted by HackClub